NabilAsyraf98/variantcallstats/README.md

 # variantcallstats

-Parsing Clair3 vcf output and comparing to benchmark
+Manual comparison of Clair3 vcf output and benchmark vcf Calculation of precision and recall metrics for variants per chromosome.